 Stepping into the woods, there seemed to be nothing of much interest.
-Then, the farther he went, there seemed to be an abandoned shed- far off in the woods.
+Then, the farther he went, there seemed to be an abandoned shed- far off in the center of the trees.

 “You did what?”
 Arty laughed, carrying a steaming dish of chicken to the dinner table.
-Putting it down, he hurried to Daniel, grabbing the teen’s head into an excited hug.
+Putting it down, he hurried to Daniel and grabbed the teen’s head into an excited hug.
 “Oh my god, the basketball team!”

 Daniel laughed a little in Ary’s embrace, smothered in the man’s arms.
 Jack raised his eyebrows.

 “Really, Jack- yay, Daniel!”
 Arty let the teen go to look at him, already forgetting about talking to Jack.
 The other man didn’t mind, though, reaching over the table to start making Geil’s plate.

 “It wasn’t hard or anything,” Daniel stated, looking at Arty, who’s eyes were on his.
 The man smiled.